escapewindow/mozsf2018/try_staging.md

 #### S3 docker instance

-We have to consider the stage of the S3 staging bucket when we start a new staging release.
-(I believe we default to downloading previous releases from the release bucket to craft and test updates; we also have to pay make sure we don't reuse version numbers or build numbers to avoid push-to-cdns bustage.)
+We currently have to consider the stage of the S3 staging bucket when we start a new staging release.
+(We can't reuse pushed version numbers to avoid push-to-cdns bustage.)

 We were brainstorming spinning up a docker instance that can mock the S3 api.
-We can beetmove our artifacts to that instance; we can either point at the production bucket or this instance, with redirects, for downloading previous releases for update generation and testing.
+We can beetmove our artifacts to that instance.
+When we download previous releases for update generation and testing, we can point at this instance, and redirect to production if the files don't exist here.

-Similar to the Balrog instance, we could make any desired changes to the environment before starting our release, point the tree and staging balrog scriptworkers at it via in-tree taskgraph changes, use it for as long as we need it, and then retire it.
+Similar to the Balrog instance, we could make any desired changes to the environment before starting our release, point the tree and staging beetmover scriptworkers at it via in-tree taskgraph changes, use it for as long as we need it, and then retire it.
 Since we can each have our own S3 docker instances, we don't have to worry about cross-staging-release interference.

 #### Bouncer instance